2022 Annual Update

 What is natural capital?

-The Center for Natural Capital is a group of people who believe in the power of pairing natural cycles with human ingenuity.
+The American Climate Partners is a group of people who believe in the power of pairing natural cycles with human ingenuity.
 We craft programs that produce solutions focused on that intersection.

 The Table Mountain Pine (Pines pungens) is endemic to the Appalachian Mountains.
 Its cones require high heat, such as a forest fire, to open and release seeds, making this tree dependent on fire events for its survival.
 We believe in the need for management practices that mimic or leverage natural cycles that have been disturbed or limited by human activity.